 Connections & Conversations

-New at NAPE Summit, Connections & Conversations is an exclusive event designed to bring specific groups of people within the energy industry together to network, engage and form professional relationships.
-This year's event will feature Women in Energy, where women from all aspects and levels of the energy industry are invited to mix and mingle over refreshments and gain insights and inspirations from top industry leaders.
-Be part of the inaugural women's event and add Connections & Conversations on to your NAPE Summit registration.
+Connections & Conversations is an exclusive event designed to bring specific groups of people within the energy industry together to network, engage and form professional relationships.
+This year's event will feature Women in Energy, where women from all aspects and levels of the energy industry are invited to network and gain insights and inspirations from top industry leaders.
+Women and men are invited to join us for this event on the expo floor.

 - How do domestic oil & gas companies stay relevant with today’s environmental and economic landscape?

 - The balance of consolidation and innovation: Is bigger better?

 - ESG: Improving the perception of our industry can drive resiliency